VT-Visionarium/webLauncher/README.md

 The current development platform is GNU/Linux, Xubuntu 14.04.
 We expect that other GNU/Linux systems should work.

-We plan to port to Windoz and Mac OSX.
+We plan to port to Windoz and Mac OSX.  node JS makes that easy.

 ### Browsers